 - are 24 years of age or older by September 1 (the following academic year),

 - live with their parent(s) who resides in the Grinnell area,

 - are legally married (or legally partnered in a civil union), or

 Exceptions are also granted to a limited number of seniors and third-year students who request to live off-campus and have been granted permission by Residence Life.
 Permission to live off-campus must be obtained from Residence Life each academic year.
 Students should NOT sign a lease until off-campus permission has been obtained.
 Students who choose to live off-campus without receiving permission from Residence Life are held financially responsible for residential room and board.

 Returning second year students must plan to have (at least) one roommate.
 The choice regarding roommate(s) is a very important decision.
 As students consider their rooming arrangements for the upcoming year, we ask that they keep in mind the decision will last the entire year.

 All incoming first-year students will have (at least) one roommate.
 Rooms are reserved on nearly every floor in most residence halls for the incoming first-year class.
 Students are matched with their future roommate and assigned a room according to the information provided on their online Roommate Form.
 Incoming first-year students are encouraged to answer ALL questions on their online Roommate Form and answer them honestly to ensure the best possible roommate match and room assignment.

-Vacancies within are filled for two reasons:
+Vacancies are filled for two reasons:

-Having a roommate is an integral part of the Grinnell experience, especially for first year students.
+- Having a roommate is an integral part of the Grinnell experience, especially for first year students.
 When living with a peer, students learn the necessary lifetime skills of negotiation, compromise, and communication.

-Please feel free to contact the Residence Life Department (641-269-3713) for more information.
+Please feel free to contact Residence Life (641-269-3700) for more information.